 - are a bad fit in terms of personality or organisational culture

-Probationary periods allow you to manage the relationship more flexibly, so you can address problems before agreeing a full contract.
+Probationary periods allow you to manage the relationship more flexibly, so you can address problems before agreeing on a full contract.

 Extending probation periods